Fashion Styling & Art Direction BA(Hons)

 - Work on industry-led briefs as part of a collaborative team of supportive, risk-taking global practitioners, in preparation for your future creative career

 - Create a powerful professional portfolio to launch into industry

 - Have access to enviable facilities, including industrial sewing machines, specialist construction equipment, a dye lab and a contemporary dress and textile archive

-On this Fashion Styling & Art Direction degree, you'll have the opportunity to gain a BA(Hons) degree over three years or the option to study Fashion Styling & Art Direction BA(Hons) with Integrated Foundation Year and/or Sandwich Year study options.
+On this Fashion Styling & Art Direction degree, you'll have the opportunity to gain a BA(Hons) degree over three years or the option to study Fashion Styling & Art Direction BA(Hons) with Integrated Foundation Year and/or placement year study options.

 Throughout this degree, you'll learn how to construct powerful fashion stories in real-life visual merchandising environments and fashion shows, as well as immersive 3D digital spaces.
 You'll become proficient in styling and directing for magazine editorials and advertising campaigns, master garment fitting and construction for runway and celebrity client dressing, and consider the environmental and ethical considerations of the industry.

-In year one, you'll take your first steps to becoming a progressive, conscious, professional and courageous practitioner within fashion styling and art direction.
+In year one of this degree, you'll take your first steps to becoming a progressive, conscious, professional and courageous practitioner within fashion styling and art direction.
 You'll start to develop your technical skills, gain an understanding of the varied specialisms within the disciplines and explore storytelling, sustainability, identity and body politics.

 You'll explore the key practical elements within your creative specialisms including, styling, sourcing, casting, location scouting and creative direction.
 You'll also learn about the roles and responsibilities of the key players within a creative team.